Communities and Social Justice

 As violence and abuse show little sign of reducing, the question of how best to respond remains an important topic requiring interdisciplinary research across the social sciences and beyond.
 Researchers within the Department are engaged in research on a range of forms of interpersonal violence and abuse including: policing domestic and sexual violence, housing and domestic violence, rethinking justice responses, the role of men and masculinities in responding to violence and abuse, children and young people both in terms of victims of abuse and as users of abusive behaviours, older people’s experiences of gender based violence and responses to older people who perpetrate violence and abuse, and the role of the media in reporting violence and abuse.
 In addition, researchers are engaged in the application and development of new methodological approaches to the investigation of violence and abuse.
 We have strong research partnerships with other academics and with statutory and voluntary sector partners and hold events which attract a large number of practitioners, policy makers, and survivors of violence and abuse.
 Several researchers in the Department are members of the inter-disciplinary Centre for Research into Violence and Abuse, which you can find out more about here: www.dur.ac.uk/criva.

 Health is a lens to the social.
 Our approach is multi-level, drawing together expertise around global trends such as climate change adaptation and environmental degradation; national and local health trends and service delivery systems; neighbourhood and community-based health promotion programmes; health professions; and the study of individual health behaviours.
 Our research combines inter-disciplinary knowledge and expertise around ageing (biology, technology, physical activity, and formal and informal networks of care and support); professions and work (pharmacy, public health, sport and physical activity, social work, social care and governance, policy networks and capacity building); behaviours (young mothers and breast feeding, nutrition, physical activity and weight loss); and community and place (health promotion, health inequalities, place, well-being and community pharmacy).
 Core concepts include citizenship, the social contract and voice; measurement, self-rated health and evidence; and identity, equity, and equality.
-The Health and Social Theory Research Group has a website and blog at www.durhamhealthresearch.co.uk.
+The Health and Social Theory Research Group has a website at www.dur.ac.uk/sociology/research/health/, and a blog at: www.durhamhealthresearch.co.uk/blog-1.

 The topic of transgressive leisure examines the global theme of how power and deviance structure the ways in which leisure and 'free' time are experienced, regulated and stratified in society.
 Key strands of this research in the School focus on: 1) the consumption and regulation of drugs, and associated wider policy debates; 2) the night-time economy, festivals and gay and lesbian leisure spaces and how these change in late modernity; 3) sharing, copyright and the management and governance of the failures in policy related to these areas; 4) deviance associated with sport and 5) changing dynamics of sexuality among young people, and how everyday practices of sexual life are experienced by individuals and represented in sociological research and social policy.
 It is a global theme, advancing social theorising about the way a knowing capitalism permeates and shapes everyday social practices.